01-edu/ai-starter/content/good-recipe/README.md

 ### String Manipulation with Methods

-Using the `.slice` method to cut parts of a string:
+Using the `.slice` method to extract parts of a string:

 ```js
 let numbers = "0123456789";